LOS GEHT!

 TRANSPORT

 In Sri Lanka, you drive on the left side of the road.
-Sri Lankan follow the British example and drive on the left side.
-However, crazy driving (not uncommon locally) can often lead to you seeing people on the wrong side of the road.😊
+Sri Lankan drive on the left side.
+However, crazy driving (not uncommon locally) can often lead to you seeing people on the wrong side of the road.😊Local buses and tuck-tucks are the quickest and easiest way to travel.

 Here you can find a guide for installation and use: https://www.heise.de/tipps-tricks/Google-Maps-offline-nutzen-so-geht-s-3945723.html